Patryk404/HackHeroes/README.md

 ## Installation

-The ready file `.apk` is located in the `build` folder, you only need to throw it on your android device and install.
+The ready file `.apk` is located in the `build` folder, you only need to upload it on your android device and install it.
 The finished solution uses the API, which is available at this link: https://healthjournalapi.herokuapp.com/.

 ## Account for testing purpose
 If you don't want to register in my app, you can use testing account: